Author: Lynn Crawford Posted: Feb 27, 2020

-Given these facts, the NRA is promoting the idea of having Republican Chief Financial Officer Jimmy Patronis handle CCW applications in the future.
-Florida's CFO is duly elected by members of the general public and can thus be held accountable for his or her actions; what is more, Mr. Patronis is in favor of gun rights.
+Given these facts, the NRA is promoting the idea.
+They will have Republican Chief Financial Officer Jimmy Patronis handle CCW applications in the future.
+Florida’s CFO is duly a favor member of the general public as well.
+Thus be accountable for his or her actions.
+To no surprise, Mr. Patronis is in favor of gun rights.

-It is up to Florida's state lawmakers to decide who will run the concealed carry permitting process.
-At present, Republicans have a majority in Florida's Senate and House of Representatives, which means there is a good possibility the matter will be resolved in a manner that makes it easy for Florida residents to continue applying for concealed carry permits.
-The issue is likely to be taken up in 2019.
-Given this fact, it is inevitable that new Agriculture Commissioner Nikki Fried, who will take office on January 8, 2019, will keep control of the permitting process for some time and this could result in Florida residents facing difficulties or delays when applying for a concealed carry permit.
+It is up to Florida’s state lawmakers to decide who will run the concealed carry permitting process.
+At present, Republicans have a majority in Florida’s Senate and House of Representatives.
+Which means there is a good possibility the matter will be quickly sought out.
+Hopefully, in a manner that makes it easy for Florida residents to continue applying for concealed carry permits.
+As result of this fact, it is inevitable that new Agriculture Commissioner Nikki Fried will take office on January 8, 2019.
+She will keep control of the permitting process.
+Although, this will be for some time.
+This could result in Florida residents facing difficulties or delays when applying for a concealed carry permit.